The Press

 from Barbarian Press

 Therefore, a word to the wise . . . this development underlines the importance for anyone wanting a Deluxe state of one of our books to place their order as early as possible to avoid disappointment.
 Up to a certain point in the printing process we are able to adjust the relative proportions of Deluxe to Regular, but beyond that the numbers must be fixed.
-Subscribers can, of course, simply specify a desire to have only Deluxe copies when available, or can let us know their preference on a book by book basis once the title is announced as forthcoming.
+Subscribers can, of course, simply specify a desire to have only Deluxe copies when available, or can let us know their preference well ahead of publication on a book by book basis once the title is announced as forthcoming.

 Please look at the page for each individual book for further information, photographs of the book and sample pages, and information about prices.
 You can find news about books presently in the press under Books Forthcoming.